Do Acupressure Mats Work for Sleep?

 It’s great news that acupressure can be so powerful when we consider the shocking number of people that struggle to get a good night’s rest.

-Recently published statistics revealed that a massive 35% of Americans don’t get the recommended amount of sleep each night.
+Recently published sleep statistics reveal that a massive 35% of Americans don’t get the recommended amount of sleep each night.

 Laura Smith